-Eradicating love vine is difficult but the best way to start requires control
+Eradicating love vine is difficult but the best way to start requires control of current populations.

 Pull native dodder off host plant as soon as it is detected.
 Be aware when removing mature vines, seeds will fall to the ground making it difficult to completely remove.

 If there is a large infestation get rid of everything, including the host plants.
 This because of the consideration of haustorium.

 Haustorium is a parasitic fungus that transfers into the host plant tissues and the infestation remains.

 Focus on eliminating seeds and seed production, which will take years.
 Because of the hard coating on the seed they are hard to destroy in soil and also will lie dormant longer until a suitable host comes along.
 Seeds can also be spread around by various methods including water irrigation.

 Because of the hard seed coating, traditional black plastic solarization, burning and pre-emergents can be ineffective.
 It is possible with preemergents, but application intensity and duration must be ongoing and consistent.
 As for the use of herbicides it is recommended to Preemergent DCPA (Dacthal).